I'm grateful that in my career to date I've had the chance to do a lot of interesting and

 nearly every system I architected I also got to lead the building of, which has done a whole

 lot to keep my architectures honest.
-Hand-waving has a way of coming back to haunt you in such
+Glib-but-not-thought-through answers have a way of coming back to haunt you,

 I've designed, built, tuned, assessed, and refocused software delivery organizations, from

 individual teams up to entire shops.
-I've got a very pragmatic bent in such engagements, and
+I tend to gravitate towards the pragmatic in these engagements,